oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

         return Promise.reject();
     }
 })
+// execute something once the action has been applied tabs.after('activate', id => console.log('tab has been activated', id));

 // the action will never be performed, since the before event step is rejecting it tabs.activate('tab2');